The following are descriptions of the available scholarships from the San Angelo Area Foundation:

 Margaret Stites Memorial ASU FAME Scholarship Fund

 Established by Margaret Mallard in memory of Margaret Stites, a visual arts professor at Angelo State University.
-Scholarship provides assistance to ASU students with more than 30 credit hours who major in the field of visual arts.
+Scholarship provides assistance to ASU students in the field of visual arts.

 Armstrong Backus Scholarship Fund

 Perpetual scholarship established by the partners of the San Angelo accounting firm of Armstrong Backus and Co.
-Fund awards a scholarship to an ASU graduate student with a minimum of 120 hours whose grade point average is no less than 3.0 and who is majoring in accounting with the intention of becoming a CPA.
+Fund awards a scholarship to an ASU graduate student majoring in accounting with the intention of becoming a CPA.

 Bass Family Scholarship Fund